Echoes (Hawkeye): Filming

 Filming began in early December 2020 in New York City, including at the Lotte New York Palace Hotel.
 Additional filming took place at Trilith Studios and Tyler Perry Studios in Atlanta, Georgia.

-Directors Bert & Bertie were aware when filming actors performing sign language that they filmed their hands as well as their whole body before "punch[ing] in for a close-up moment" based on the advice of Cox and the sign language team on the series.
+Directors Bert and Bertie were aware when filming actors performing sign language that they filmed their hands as well as their whole body before "punch[ing] in for a close-up moment" based on the advice of Cox and the sign language team on the series.
 Bertie also noted that there were lines Cox chose not to say because her facial and body expressions would convey what the character was hoping to get across.
-While they were filming the car chase scene, Bert & Bertie wanted to incorporate more "Christmas moments", and as such, included a Christmas tree lot and trick arrows in the scene.
+While they were filming the car chase scene, Bert and Bertie wanted to incorporate more "Christmas moments", and as such, included a Christmas tree lot and trick arrows in the scene.
+They had cited Bullitt (1968) and The French Connection (1971) as inspirations.
+Originally, Bert and Bertie wanted to film the scene during nighttime, but Kevin Feige had requested them to film the sequence during the daytime.
 Bertie also wanted to "stay with our characters and be in the experience with them and experiencing at least the first part of that car chase from inside the car".
 They used a 360 degree camera to film the scene and had begun conceiving the single-take scene prior to filming in Atlanta.